Work In Progress

 “When do we want it?”
 “Now.”

-“It will be a story.
-Maybe one to print someday.”
+“It will be a story, whether you print it or not,” Beau says.
 He’s trying to recruit her, old spycraft skills at work.
 “And you haven’t asked about the money.
 I’d pay you for the work.”

 “It’s not anything I’ve thought about before, really.
-It’s not what I do.
 I don’t have a price list.”

 “$100k.”